fnk0/FlashCards-Codelab/TutorialPart2.md

 #### Part 4.
 Displaying elements from the DB.

 ###### Categories:
-It is time now to have our categories fragment display elements Dinamically!
+It is time now to have our categories fragment display elements Dynamically!
 We gonna delete the part thar displays dummy data and make it query a list to our DB.

 Luckily for us we just need to update a few lines of code to handle that :)